Mridul0001/loop-workplace_Slack/README.md

 28. Write a program showing method overloading in JAVA.
 29. Write a program showing method overriding in JAVA.
 30. Write a program to demonstrate use of 'abstract' keyword in JAVA.
+31. Write a program to show how we can request JVM for garbage collection manually?
+32. Write a program to demonstrate the scope of access specifiers in JAVA.
+33. Write a program to show use of interface in JAVA.
+34. Create a package called com.automobile.
+Define an abstract class called Vehicle.
+   Vehicle class has the following abstract methods: public String getModelName() public String getRegistrationNumber() public String getOwnerName()

+   Create twowheeler subpackage under automobile package Hero  class extends  automobile.vehicle class with the following methods public int getSpeed()
+   – returns the current speed of the vehicle. public void radio()
+   – provides facility to control the radio device

+   Honda class extends com.automobile.vehicle class with the following methods public int getSpeed()
+   – Returns the current speed of the vehicle. public void cdplayer()
+   – provides facility to control the cd player device which is available in the car.

+   Create a test class to test the methods available in all these child class.

+35. Add the following ideas to the previous hands on:
+   Create FourWheeler subpackage under automobile package Logan class extends com.automobile.Vehicle class public int speed()
+   – Returns the current speed of the vehicle. public int gps()
+   – provides facility to control the gps device

+   Ford class extends  com.automobile.Vehicle class public int speed()
+   – Returns the current speed of the vehicle. public int tempControl()
+   – provides facility to control the air conditioning device which is available in the car Create objects of the relevant classes and test the various functionalities of the class.